-4e.
+6e.
 The MC service user 3 is notified of leaving an ongoing ad hoc group emergency alert.

-4f.
+6f.
 MC service client 3 sends an ad hoc group emergency alert cancel response towards MC service server.

-5. The MC service server sends an ad hoc group emergency alert modify response back to MC service client 1, which indicates whether the modify request was successful.
+MC service client 3 is implicitly de-affiliated.

+7. The authorized user on MC service client 1 is notified with the MC service IDs of those MC service users who are currently in the ad hoc group.
+This notification may be sent to the authorised MC service user by the MC service server A more than once during the call when MC service users join or leave the ad hoc group.

-6. The MC service server adds MC service client 2 to the ad hoc group emergency alert and removes MC service client 3 from the ad hoc group emergency alert.
+8. The MC service server adds MC service client 2 to the ad hoc group emergency alert and removes MC service client 3 from the ad hoc group emergency alert.

+The MC service server continuously checks whether other MC service clients meet or if participating MC service clients no longer meet the criteria for the ad hoc group emergency alert.

 NOTE: If the ad hoc group emergency alert is associated with an ad hoc group call and the change of criteria caused the modification of the ad hoc group emergency alert participant list then the ongoing ad hoc group call is modified accordingly.